Les-Linux/com.elbicon.coderscampus.project/README.md

 # Leslie Fleming - Final Project, 2022

 ## [Synopsis](#)
 > Being a sports shooter (clay shooting only), I partake in various events local and troughout the country.
 During one event, I noticed that the processing of the results was primarily based on manual effort.
-I thought to myself, hey why not follow Trevor's guidance and learn how to improve the process for the better by means of objection character recognition leveraging Amazon Textract.
+I thought to myself, hey why not follow Trevor's guidance and learn how to improve the process for the better by means of objection character recognition leveraging Amazon Textract. <br/>
+>
+> **What is AWS Textract and how does it work?**<br/>
+>  [Amazon Textract](https://aws.amazon.com/textract/) is a machine learning (ML) service that automatically extracts text, handwriting, and data from scanned documents.
+It goes beyond simple optical character recognition (OCR) to identify, understand, and extract data from forms and tables.

 ## [Requirements](#)